 Even if you haven’t returned to your physical office yet and are still working remotely, chances are, someday soon, you’ll be going back to your workspace.
-Whether it’s in 2021 or later this year, many people are preparing to return to work — but pandemic office trends look a little different than they did in a pre-COVID world.
+Whether it’s this year or the next, many people are preparing to return to work — but pandemic office trends look a little different than they did in a pre-COVID world.
 Social distancing, face masks, and the highest level of cleanliness have become the precedents.
 And trying to crowd 25 people into a small conference room for a meeting is likely a thing of the past.

 With that in mind, 2021 office trends will have a slightly different look than trends have in previous years.
 Concepts such as open spaces, movable furniture, and comfortability are norms, while offices that mimic Apple’s famous commercial from 1984 are out.
 Read on to learn more about office ideas that are trending upward as we approach 2021 and how to implement them into your workspace.

 Even before anyone had heard of the novel coronavirus, the open space concept was trending upward.
 More and more employers in recent years have been opting for an open space concept for a few different reasons.
 The spacious look of the office instantly gives it an overall welcoming and friendly vibe and feeling.
 It also genuinely fosters more communication between employer and employee or manager and employee because of the philosophy behind it.
 Because everyone is working in an equal space that looks variably the same, with the exception of personal decor, there is not that feeling of being subordinate.
 This can help employees feel more collaborative and part of a team.